kletobias/p2022/_pages/cv.md

 writing, table creation, and modification using MySQL.

-Overall, my toolkit demonstrates a wide range of skills and experience in machine learning and technical areas
+Overall, my toolkit demonstrates a wide range of skills and experience in machine learning and technical areas.

 ## Language Proficiency